 Interview preparation is one of the most important things you can in your job hunt.
-You’ve nailed your CV, perhaps by following our tips on how to get yourself noticed by showing your personality on the page and have now reached the next stage.
+You’ve nailed your CV, perhaps by following our tips on how to get yourself noticed by on the page and have now reached the next stage.

 As it’s the first chance you get to actually speak to someone, this is your time to impress – meaning that the pressure can pile on.
 That’s why interview preparation is crucial.
 Failing to prepare is preparing to fail and we want all of our candidates to succeed in getting their ideal job.